michaelrambeau/it/src/documents/posts/2014-07-brastlel-remit-story.html.md

 ---

 In 2013, I was working as a web developer for a Japanese company.
-I was in charge of Brastel Remit web site (a service of money transfer from Japan to overseas), but I was not fully satisfied by the web site, for 3 reasons:
+I was in charge of [Brastel Remit web site](http://brastelremit.jp) (a service of money transfer from Japan to overseas), but I was not fully satisfied by the web site, for 3 reasons:

 * The site was not mobile-friendly although statistics show that half of visitors use mobile devices.
 * The front home page was nice but did not convey any message.
 * The subscription process, used to register new customers, was awkward.

+Check how the previous version was [here](http://michaelrambeau.com/it/projects/brastelremit-v1/).

 I tried to make suggestions several times but no decision was taken.
 I was working from Osaka but the rest of the team was in Tokyo main office.